skade/rfcs/text/0000-finding-a-balance.md

 -- What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?

 Puns.

+Integration into Ember is desireable, maybe under the name of Glimmerick?